linuss/django-anymail/docs/sending/templates.rst

 Like all :ref:`anymail-send-features`, you can use these extended template and merge attributes with any :class:`~django.core.mail.EmailMessage` or subclass object.
 (It doesn't have to be an :class:`AnymailMessage`.)

+Tip: you can add :attr:`~!AnymailMessage.template_global_data` to your global Anymail :ref:`send defaults <send-defaults>` to supply merge variables available to all batch sends (e.g, site name, contact info).
+The global defaults will be merged with any per-message :attr:`~!AnymailMessage.template_global_data`.

 .. _formatting-merge-data: